tratteria/website/content/docs/configuration/_index.md

-# The issuer URL indicates the txn-token server that issues the token.
+# The issuer URL indicates the TraT server that issues the token.
 issuer: https://example.org/tts

 # The audience URL defines the intended recipient of the token.